commandlinepy/crud-search-json-db/README.md

-`python book.py`
+`In the command line, RUN: python book.py`

+`You will be asked to create a new Database file or select an existing one`

+`A new Database filename will be initialised using []`

-### data.json must be intialised with outer [] or include at least one set of data before running the program
+`If you choose to create your own json file outside of the program it must be intialised with outer [] or include at least one set of data before running the program`

 # todo